gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 These parameters are defined as follows:

-  - The **Mobile Country Code (MCC)** is used in wireless telephone networks (GSM, CDMA, UMTS, LTE, etc.) in order to identify the country which a mobile subscriber belongs to.
+  - The **Mobile Country Code (MCC)** is used in wireless telephone networks (GSM, CDMA, UMTS, LTE, etc.) in order to identify the country to which a mobile subscriber belongs.
 Defined by the [ITU-T Recommendation E.212](https://www.itu.int/rec/T-REC-E.212/en), this code is an integer number (three digits) represented with 16 bits.

   - The **Mobile Network Code (MNC)** is used for the international identification of networks.
-Jointly with the MCC, these parameters are used to to uniquely identify a mobile network operator.
+Jointly with the MCC, these parameters are used to uniquely identify a mobile network operator.
 This code is an integer of two or three digits, depending on the country.

-  - The **Location Area Code (LAC)** is a unique number of current local area.
+  - The **Location Area Code (LAC)** is a unique number of the current local area.
 The served area of a cellular radio network is usually divided into location areas.
 Location areas are comprised of one or several radio cells, and each location area is given a unique number within the network - the LAC.
 Please note that in some networks, the LAC is called Tracking Area Code (TAC).
 Both the LAC and TAC share the same concept of providing the location code of a base station set.
 The only difference between LAC and TAC is that the LAC is the terminology used in GSM/UMTS while the TAC is the terminology used in LTE networks.

   - The **Cell ID (CID)** is a generally unique number used to identify each Base Transceiver Station (BTS) or sector of a BTS within a location area code.
 While BTS is the terminology for GSM networks, this is called Node B in UMTS and eNode B in LTE networks.
 Valid values for the CID range from $$ 0 $$ to $$ 65535 $$, that is, ($$ 2^{16} − 1 $$), on GSM and CDMA networks and from $$ 0 $$ to $$ 268435455 $$, that is, ($$ 2^{28} − 1 $$), on UMTS and LTE networks.

 Those values can be easily retrieved using any net monitor on a smartphone.
 There are a lot of apps that can do that (an example [here](https://play.google.com/store/apps/details?id=com.parizene.netmonitor&hl=en)).
-These applications are able to provide the required MMC, MNC, LAC and CI parameters for your location.
+These applications are able to provide the required MMC, MNC, LAC, and CI parameters for your location.
 A list of MCC and MNC around the World can be found at [mcc-mnc.com](https://www.mcc-mnc.com) and at the [Wikipedia](https://en.wikipedia.org/wiki/Mobile_country_code).

 GNSS-SDR is a SUPL Enabled Terminal (SET) receiver that can use a TCP/IP network connection to retrieve Assisted GPS data from a remote server via the Secure User Plane Location (SUPL) v1.0 and hence accelerate its Time-To-First-Fix.
 SUPL v1.0 only applies to GPS L1 C/A assistance.